 Barrel Roof Dormer

-Another type of dormer windows in UK is a barrel or arched roof dormer window.
+Another type of dormer windows in London is a barrel or arched roof dormer window.
 It’s easy to identify the dormer’s rounded or arched top by observing that each side and the front of the dormer have some wall space left.
 By adding this soft touch of colour, one can put some soft contrast against mostly harsh, straight lines that are seen on most sloped roofs.
 Due to the way that it separates the roof from the structure below, it is also known as a segmental roof dormer.
 It is more usual to build barrel roof dormers for aesthetic purposes as opposed to any specific use or function that they might have.
 As a result of the large size of their windows, they let in a lot of light, but their size makes them smaller than most other types of dormers.
 Since they are an uncommon type of dormer, you cannot just build them on top of a gable or a flat roof, so they will be more expensive to build.

 A shed dormer, a large dormer window is a type of dormer with only one roof plane and a much shallower pitch than the slope of the main roof.
 Sometimes, when reassembling a shed dormer, the pitch is so slight that it almost looks like it is horizontal.
 Water must run off the dormer to prevent it from catching on its roof.